 Show Your Most Important Skills in Bullet Points

 Read the job requirements carefully, and extract what the most important requirements are.
 Then, match these with your skills.
 Include these in your resume.
 Make them stand out to the reader even more, by using a bulleted list.
 The key here is to keep it short.
-You don’t need to include every one of your competencies, just the most relevant ones.
+You don’t need to include every one of your competencies, especially if they are from related industries like cosmetology or health coaching.
+Just add the most relevant ones.

 Put The Focus on Your Accomplishments